MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 # MOR Liquidity Bootstrapping on Uniswap via Arbitrum
 The two primary objectives of the bootstrapping period are to:

-#1 Have fair and transparent price discovery for the MOR token.
+#1.
+Enable fair and transparent price discovery for the MOR token.
 Avoiding the typical price spike on the first day of listing the token on the AMM.

 #2.
 Implement best practices to avoid MEV or other attacks that would extract the Protocol Owned Liquidity added to the AMM by the protocol.